 With lots of new rules to deal with, it’s a good idea to get ahead and start planning events sooner rather than later – not forgetting a robust back-up plan should regulations change.

 Find venues now

 Also, venues will also be in high demand – particularly in six months’ time when large events will hopefully be able to begin again.

-So it’s advisable to find the perfect location for your event now, a task our free venue finding service can help you with.
+So it’s advisable to find the perfect location for your event now, a task our venue finding service can help you with.